NicoHood/HID/Readme.md

 So be careful if you change the source on your own with important PIDs.
 Therefore uninstall the divers for any device or just dont touch the HID reports.

+The Bootloader was coded with Windows7 and Visual Studio and compiled with a Raspberry Pi.

-You need to install avr-gcc for compiling
+You need to install avr-gcc for compiling.
 ```
 sudo apt-get install avr-gcc
 ```